 Testing improved approaches for passenger mobility

-The objective of this work package is to experiment innovative approaches for public passenger transport in peri-urban areas.
-Pilots will be undertaken in three fields of concern:
+The objective was to experiment innovative approaches for public passenger transport in peri-urban areas.
+For this sake, pilot actions were undertaken in the following fields of concern:

 - testing participatory concepts and awareness raising to canvass new passengers;

 In all participating regions the intermodal integration between bus and rail (and other modes) is rather poor for the peri-urban territories.
-Hence there is little real-world experience, how effective certain measures will be.
-This holds particularly true for the willingness of potential passengers to accept and make use of innovative services.
-In that respect the pilots are the real litmus test.
+Hence there was little real-world experience, how effective certain measures will be.

 |outputs: pilot actions|